myl7/ssrcli/README.md

 # ssrcli

-SSR client with shell interface and using Docker to deploy
+This is a SSR client with shell interface and using Docker to deploy

 ## Features

 - SSR deployed by Docker, easy to install and use
 - With Privoxy to provide http proxy
-- SSR configuration management, with ssr url support
+- SSR configuration management, with SSR share url support
 - SSR subscription management to update SSR configurations

 ## Installation

-### docker
+### docker part

 Put your SSR config.json into `/etc/ssr/`, then go to `docker/ssrcli` and use `docker-compose up -d` to start the SSR service

-### python
+### python part

-Copy python package `python/ssrcli` to somewhere you like
+Copy the python package `ssrcli` to your favorite dir

 ## Usage